Monthly star guide - What to see in October Night Sky (2023)

 Location of Globular Cluster M22

 The Andromeda Galaxy (M31) and Triangulum Galaxy (M33) are the real showpieces of the autumnal skies.
-Both are visible to the naked eye from dark sky sights, and both fine binocular targets.
-A small telescope will show M31's satellite galaxies M32 and M110, as well as the galaxies dust lanes.
+Both are visible to the naked eye from dark sky sights and fine binocular targets.
+A small telescope will show M31's satellite galaxies M32 and M110 and the galaxy's dust lanes.

 Location of M31 Andromeda Galaxy